peter-fm/tabdiff/README.md

 ```

 **Don't have DuckDB installed?** If you try to run the unbundled version without DuckDB, it will show you detailed installation instructions for your platform.

+**Note:** Unbundled versions are only available for Windows and Linux. macOS users should use the bundled version or build from source.

 ### 🔧 Build from Source